PetrKryslUCSD/FinEtools.jl/docs/issues-and-ideas.md

  0.0  0.0  0.0  0.0
 ```

  -- Use return type annotations.
+Status: Still not sure if I want to do this in 2023.
+ It might help with understanding the code from the signature?

  -- Replace explicit loops with in-place matrix mult functions?
 A_mult_B! and so on...
  Notes: Tested for  the heat conduction model.
 Around 20% slower: more